LWilsonDev/florida-site/content/home.md

   suites featuring king-sized beds, en-suite bathrooms with dual vanity units & direct pool access.
 The third and fourth bedrooms are themed twins and share the third bathroom, which also offers access from the pool area.
-Key features include 6 smart Roku TVs (full cable, Netflix/Disney etc, one outside), complimentary Wi-Fi throughout, a kitchen featuring Corian surfaces and washer/dryer facilities.
+Key features include A/C & Wi-Fi throughout,  6 smart Roku TVs (full cable, Netflix/Disney etc, one outside), a kitchen featuring Corian surfaces and washer/dryer facilities.
 Both the indoor and outdoor dining areas comfortably seat eight people and a BBQ is available. "
 intro_4: "We try to help make the journey as hassle-free as possible for young families.
 A stroller, travel cot, baby monitor and high-chair are all available free of charge.
 The pool area has a removable child security fence